Jaakal/bubble-sort/README.md

 # Bubble Sort

-This is a implementation of Bubble Sort algorithm for the number array input and another one with a comparator block.
+This is a implementation of Bubble Sort algorithm for the array and another one for the array with a comparator block.

 ## Getting Started